Man struck, killed by Denver school bus

 The crash occurred around 7:20 a.m. at East Evans Avenue and South Oneida Street in the Goldsmith neighborhood.

-Officers found the man lying in the street and took him to a hospital, where he later died as a result of his injuries, police said.
+Officers found the man lying in the street and took him to a hospital, where he later died of his injuries, police said.
 Denver's Office of the Medical Examiner will release his identity after notifying his family.

 The man was struck by the bus while crossing the street, said Nate Magee, a police spokesman.